Oldboy (2013 film)

-Oldboy is a 2013 American neo-noir action thriller film directed by Spike Lee and written by Mark Protosevich.
-It is a remake of Park Chan-wook's 2003 South Korean film of the same name, and follows a man who searches for his captors after being mysteriously imprisoned for twenty years.
-It stars Josh Brolin, Elizabeth Olsen, and Sharlto Copley.
+Oldboy is a 2013 American neo-noir action thriller film directed by Spike Lee, written by Mark Protosevich, and starring Josh Brolin, Elizabeth Olsen, and Sharlto Copley.
+It is a remake of the 2003 South Korean film of the same name, which itself is loosely based on the Japanese manga of the same name.
+It follows a man (Brolin) who searches for his captors after being mysteriously imprisoned for twenty years.

-Oldboy was released in the United States on November 27, 2013, by FilmDistrict.
-It received a mixed reception from critics, with many finding the film inferior to the classic.
+Oldboy was released theatrically in the United States on November 27, 2013, by FilmDistrict.
+It received negative reviews, with many critics deeming it inferior to the original, and was a box-office bomb.